 git status will show us all the staged files:

 On branch main No commits yet Changes to be committed: (use "git rm --cached

 ..." to unstage) new file: .flake8 new file: .gitignore new file: Makefile ...

 Commit to repo

-Commit the files in the staging area to the local repository.
-The default branch will be called
+Now we're ready to commit the files in the staging area to the local repository.
+The default branch (a version of our project) will be called

 The commit requires a message indicating what changes took place.
 We can use

 git commit --amend to edit the commit message if needed.
 If we do a

 git status check we'll see that there is nothing else to commit from our staging area.

 On branch main nothing to commit, working tree clean